retroelec/T-HMI-C64/README.md

   (however please be aware that you could overwrite an already installed specfic Arduino core, see also next chapter):
   make install

-### Compile code (optional for Android BLE keyboard, mandatory for Web keyboard)
+### Compile code (optional for Android BLE keyboard, mandatory for web keyboard)

 First adapt the file Makefile and choose

 - the board you want the code to be compiled for (adapt variable BOARD)
-- the keyboard type: Android BLE keyboard, Web keyboard (adapt variable KEYBOARD)
+- the keyboard type: Android BLE keyboard, web keyboard (adapt variable KEYBOARD)

+#### Web keyboard

-If you choose the Web keyboard, you also have to provide the credentials of your WLAN.
+If you choose the web keyboard, you also have to provide the credentials of your WLAN.
 The credentials are transferred to the Makefile via environment variables (WLAN_SSID, WLAN_PASSWORD).

 Under Linux, the environment variables can be set in a script (e.g. setenv.sh), for example: